MMDUSSX/Cognizant-Tekstac/README.md

 # Tekstac Solutions

 This repository contains solutions of [cognizant tekstack](https://cognizant.tekstac.com) for ADM .NET track 2021.

+This repo contains the following solutions to all handson in Dotnet Basic learning path-Stage 1

+1. User Interface Design (HTML3,CSS5,Bootstrap,JavaScript,jQuery)
+2. SQL Programming
+3. C# Programming
+4. Unix and Shell Scripting

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-To upload solved hands on please send an email on [mmdussx@protonmail.com](mailto:mmdussx@protonmail.com) or send a pull request.
+To upload solved handson please send an email to [mmdussx@protonmail.com](mailto:mmdussx@protonmail.com) or send a pull request.

-Please make sure to test and execute hands on before sening.
+Please make sure to test and execute handson before sending.

 ## Support

-For any other query mail me on [mmdussx@protonmail.com](mailto:mmdussx@protonmail.com)
+For any other query mail me at [mmdussx@protonmail.com](mailto:mmdussx@protonmail.com)